General-relativistic spin system: Phase space of a spin

+This relation provides a constraint between the parameters $R_{\varphi}$, $R_{\pi}$ and the Casimir invariant $S$.
+In Eq. \eqref{par2}, we will choose a specific solution to this constraint such that our model matches the Klein-Gordon Hamiltonian in the low-energy limit.
+Since $R_{\varphi}$, $R_{\pi}/\sqrt{q}$ and $S$ have trivial Poisson brackets in this system, Eq. (\ref{RvarphiRpiS}) does not generate a flow that could leave the constraint surface.

-Notice that we introduced the object $q$, denoting the determinant of the spatial metric tensor $q_{ab}$ (which encodes invariance under spatial diffeomorphisms in the field-formulation of the model) on the Cauchy hypersurface --- from the general-relativistic perspective this would balance both sides of the identity.
-It would also modify the Levi-Civita symbol in \eqref{Salgebra}, which would no longer be a tensor, but a totally antisymmetric tensor co-density (of weight $-1$),
+Notice that we introduced above the quantity $q$, denoting the determinant of the spatial metric tensor $q_{ab}$ (which encodes invariance under spatial diffeomorphisms in the field formulation of the model) on the Cauchy hypersurface --- from the general-relativistic perspective, this would balance both sides of the identity.
+It would also modify the Levi-Civita symbol in Eq. \eqref{Salgebra}, which would no longer be a tensor, but a totally antisymmetric tensor codensity (of weight $-1$),

 Here, $\tilde{\epsilon}_{abc}$ is a tensor, while the indices $a,b,c,...$, which replaced $i,j,k,...$, emphasize that the considered space may be curved\footnote{The interesting property of the spin's system is the locality of the orientation of the spin vector's components, indicating directions in $\mathbb{R}^2$ with respect to the same point.
-In the single point model, associated with a rotationally-invariant reference frame, the flat and curved coordinates are indistinguishable.
-Therefore, we do not need to modify the labelling of the internal coordinates in \eqref{Salgebra}.
+In the single point model, associated with a rotationally invariant reference frame, the flat and curved coordinates are indistinguishable.
+Therefore, we do not need to modify the labeling of the internal coordinates in Eq. \eqref{Salgebra}.
 The contravariant or covariant position of the indices, however, is relevant --- it helps to control the proper weights of different objects.
 In consequence, this appears to specify the isotropic contribution to the minimal coupling between the gravitational field and the spin.}.
-The former set of indices labels the internal coordinates (in the spin-formulation) curved accordingly to the spatial coordinates (in the field-formulation) due to the dependence on the same metric, $q_{ab}$.
+The former set of indices labels the internal coordinates (in the spin formulation) curved accordingly to the spatial coordinates (in the field formulation) due to the dependence on the same metric, $q_{ab}$.